 Inspired by the rain events typical to the Bayou City, this water feature invites all ages to splash amidst jets and intermittent bursts of water to cool off from the Texas heat.
 A thin sheet of water on the granite paving cools off feet, while choreographed water droplets pop up and fall along with flashing lights, mimicking a rain storm.

-12. Pavilion and Stage Area
+12. The Camden Pavilion and Stage Area

 The popular open-air pavilion and stage area provides a flexible space for concerts and performances, public events and exercise groups.
 When not in use for events, it serves as a casual gathering spot with movable seating and large fans above overlooking the Rain interactive water feature and great lawn.